|By SonarSource – MIT –

 The SonarQube Scanner for MSBuild is the recommended way to launch a SonarQube analysis on MSBuild projects and solutions.
 It is the result of a collaboration between SonarSource and Microsoft.

-It is available both as a standalone command line executable and as native Team Foundation Server or Jenkins build steps.
+It is available both as a standalone command line executable and as build steps for Team Foundation Server or Jenkins.

 - SonarQube is already installed

 - The latest version of the SonarQube C# plugin or SonarQube VB.NET plugin is already installed on your SonarQube instance